chinesedfan/You-Dont-Know-Axios/README.md

 In server side, you can also set `responseEncoding` to decode the response Buffer data with given character encoding.
 But I think it is something overlapped with `transformResponse`.

-Something else worthy to be mentioned is configing the right `Accept` in `headers`.
+Something else worthy to be mentioned is configuring the right `Accept` in `headers`.
 See more in [IANA](https://www.iana.org/assignments/media-types/media-types.xhtml#application).

 ```js
 axios.get(url, {